U.S. dollar bulls in control as delayed rally gathers pace

 Still, a number of measures of short-term interest rate expectations suggest more tail winds for the dollar.

-The U.S. 1-year, 1-year forward rate, or rate expectations 12 months from now, rose to a three-year high of 1.2 percent this week from only 0.45 percent last fall, according to Societe Generale data.
+The U.S. 1-year, 1-year forward rate USA3L1YF1Y=TWEB, or rate expectations 12 months from now, rose to a three-year high of 1.2 percent this week from only 0.45 percent last fall, according to Societe Generale data.

 In 2004 the 1-year, 1-year forward rate spiked to more than 4 percent from 2.5 percent as the start of the Fed's last tightening cycle approached.